← Mediatrix MediatrixA Marian study library

 III · Three load-bearing texts

-The Three NT Texts
+The Three New Testament Texts

 Cana · Calvary · Revelation 12.
 The three passages that carry the doctrinal weight of Mary as Mediatrix and Co-Redemptrix.